gkellogg/gkellogg.github.io/_posts/2012-03-20-the-use-of-json-ld-in-the-rdfa-test-harness.md

 The result is a test result for a specific processor with a specific RDFa version and host-language.
 You can see an example report [here](http://rdfa.info/earl-reports/rdf.rb-rdfa1.1-html5.html).

-However, this is not the end of it; to exit the W3C Candidate Recommendation phase, it&#8217;s necessary to have at least two interoperable implementations.
+However, this is not the end of it; to exit the W3C Candidate Recommendation phase, It's necessary to have at least two interoperable implementations.
 What is needed, then, is a collated report that combines the output from several different processors into a single report.
 Because each individual report is an information resource representing a specific RDF graph, we can parse all of these documents into a single graph.
 But, to generate an HTML result, it would be convienent to have all the data available in a format convenient to use with Ruby [Haml](http://haml-lang.com/).

 This is where [JSON-LD](http://json-ld.org/) use in languages like Ruby come to play.
 Ruby has great libraries for working with JSON, which basically transforms the JSON to a combination of Ruby native Hash, Array, String, Number and Boolean values.
 A [JSON-LD](http://json-ld.org/) representation a test assertion entry looks like the following: